docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 The local and internal paths may be whatever you prefer, so long as both `SSL_CERT_PATH` and `SSL_KEY_PATH` point to the correct internal file paths.
 The certificate files may also be named to your preference, but should be PEM encoded.

+`SSL_ALT_CERT_PATH` and `SSL_ALT_KEY_PATH` are additional ENV vars to support a 2nd certificate as a fallback.
+Commonly known as hybrid or dual certificate support.
+This is useful for using a modern ECDSA as your primary certificate, and RSA as your fallback for older connections.
+They work in the same manner as the non-`ALT` versions.

 !!! info

     You may have to restart `docker-mailserver` once the certificates change.